zyddnys/manga-image-translator/README.md

 Requirements:

-- Docker (version 19.03+ required for CUDA / GPU accelaration)
+- Docker (version 19.03+ required for CUDA / GPU acceleration)
 - Docker Compose (Optional if you want to use files in the `demo/doc` folder)
 - Nvidia Container Runtime (Optional if you want to use CUDA)